 Linsan waited until Brook headed upstairs for the bath before she looked around.
 The room was crowded.
 Even Cal’s seat had been taken by someone else.

-Holding her violin case close, she headed out to find a table to wait it out.
+Holding her violin case close, she headed outside to find a table to wait for one to open inside.
 The tables outside were just as crowded except for the furthest one where Cal sat on the edge of the lights.

 Linsan toyed with the idea of taking a walk but then decided she was tired of trails or sitting in the Glasscoaster.
 She headed to the table with Cal.